AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/inference_module_guide.rst

 Unsupervised model - WNet3D
 --------------------------------

-| The `WNet3D model` is a fully unsupervised model used to segment images without any labels.
+| The `WNet3D model` is a fully self-supervised model used to segment images without any labels.
 | It functions similarly to the above models, with a few notable differences.

 .. _WNet3D model: https://arxiv.org/abs/1711.08506